Glow-worm boiler with flue gas analyser

 • Faulty PCB (printed circuit board) – The PCB is the brain of the boiler and might need to be replaced.

-Glow-worm F28 Fault Boiler Reset
+Glow-worm Boiler Reset

-The first thing I would do on a Glow-worm boiler that is not working, no matter what fault code is showing, is to check the pressure and reset the boiler.
+The first thing I would do on a boiler that is not working, no matter what fault code is showing, is to check the pressure and reset the boiler.

 Knowing how to reset a Glow-worm boiler is the simplest way to get your boiler working again, as it might have just locked out.
+To reset a Glow-worm boiler, you must find the reset button.
+This is usually a flame with a line through it.

 You have to press the button to reset the boiler.
 Sometimes you have to hold it down for 3 seconds, but on some Glow-worm boilers, it just needs to be pressed.
+If your Glow-worm F28 won’t reset then you have a problem that needs to be fixed before it will reset.

 Glow-worm Boiler Guides